jhotta/dd-omegat/target/dd-docs/content/integrations/marathon.md

 <%= insert_example_links%>

-# Configuration*NOTICE : If you include the acs_url parameter in the marathon.yaml config, the user and password will be used to generate an ACS token, not as basic auth for the marathon api.*
+# 設定*NOTICE : If you include the acs_url parameter in the marathon.yaml config, the user and password will be used to generate an ACS token, not as basic auth for the marathon api.*

 1. Configure the Agent to connect to Marathon.
 Edit conf.d/marathon.yaml: